DataFire/Integrations/integrations/generated/trashnothing/README.md

   * text `string`: Email body as plain text.

 ### share_post
-Shares a post by email.
+Forwards a copy of the post to the current user so that they can forward it to friends.

 ```js